46 Positive Environmental Success Stories - May 2024

 Environmental and Animal Awareness Days In The Next Month

-World Environment Day (5th June) is the largest global platform for environmental public outreach celebrated annually on 5 June since 1973.
+World Environment Day (5th June) is the largest global platform for environmental public outreach, celebrated annually on 5 June since 1973.

 World Refill Day (16th June) is a global campaign to prevent plastic pollution and help people live with less waste.
 Refill Day's website offers tips and an app to get started.